donglin8506/Blog/docs/VisionMultiModal/paper_translate.md

 #### 1.3.7 原文 - 段落3

 Over 20 years ago Mori et al. (1999) explored improving content based image retrieval by training a model to predict the nouns and adjectives in text documents paired with images.
-Quattoni et al. (2007) demonstrated it was possible to learn more data efficient image representations via manifold learning in the weight space of classifiers trained to predict words in captions associated with images.
+Quattoni et al. (2007) demonstrated it was possible to learn more data efficient image representations via manifold (流形)learning in the weight space of classifiers trained to predict words in captions associated with images.
 Srivastava & Salakhutdinov (2012) explored deep representation learning by training multimodal Deep Boltzmann Machines on top of low-level image and text tag features.
 Joulin et al.(2016) modernized this line of work and demonstrated that CNNs trained to predict words in image captions learn useful image representations.
-They converted the title, description, and hashtag metadata of images in the YFCC100M dataset (Thomee et al., 2016) into a bag-ofwords multi-label classification task and showed that pretraining AlexNet (Krizhevsky et al., 2012) to predict these labels learned representations which preformed similarly to ImageNet-based pre-training on transfer tasks.
+They converted the title, description, and hashtag（标签） metadata of images in the YFCC100M dataset (Thomee et al., 2016) into a bag-ofwords multi-label classification task and showed that pretraining AlexNet (Krizhevsky et al., 2012) to predict these labels learned representations which preformed similarly to ImageNet-based pre-training on transfer tasks.
 Li et al.(2017) then extended this approach to predicting phrase n-grams in addition to individual words and demonstrated the ability of their system to zero-shot transfer to other image classification datasets by scoring target classes based on their dictionary of learned visual n-grams and predicting the one with the highest score.
 Adopting more recent architecture and pre-training approaches, VirTex(Desai & Johnson,2020), ICMLM(Bulent Sariyildiz et al., 2020), and ConVIRT(Zhang et al., 2020) have recently demonstrated the potential of transformer-based language modeling, masked language modeling, and contrastive objectives to learn image representations from text.

 #### 1.3.8 原文翻译 - 段落3